 - Connect with your Higher Self.

 - Gain clarity.
-Without all those negative or stale energies hanging around, your mind will be free to wander.
+Without all those stale energies hanging around, your mind can find clarity.

 - Let go.
 Smudging allows you to release whatever is no longer serving you, and increase your spiritual awareness.